s-ccs/pyedfread/Readme.md

 Setup
 =====
-Run  'python setup.py build_ext --inplace' to compile the package.
-Add the pyedfread path to yout PYTHONPATH.
-Eventually this might be turned into a package that can be installed via pip or so.
+Run  'python setup.py install' to compile and install.
+This will install the python library and a command line script to parse edfs.

 Usage
 =====

-pyedfread can be used on the command line (python edf.py) or called from within python.
+pyedfread can be used on the command line (read_edf) or called from within python.

 From python